Skip to main content

 See resources in the Best Practices Toolkit.

-4. Utilize data to inform program activities
+4. Use data to inform program activities

 Monitoring program data through continuous quality improvement processes can help organizations implementing CDSME address challenges and develop strategies for improvement.
 The workshop completion rate (the percentage of participants who attend at least four of the six sessions) is an important indicator of program quality.
 Organizations may monitor workshop completion rates and compare them across host organizations and implementation sites within their states, as well as compare with the national completion rate.
 Low workshop completion rates may indicate the need for corrective action, such as providing additional guidance to leaders, changing the time or location of the workshop, or offering Session Zero to help potential participants know what to expect.